Executive Summary

 - Existing infrastructure (data center capacity available)

-- Cost optimization priority (trading quality for cost)
+- Cost optimization priority (willing to trade model selection for savings)

 When to Choose Hybrid